 - Up to £144/m² for bespoke units and design service

 The cheapest way of getting a kitchen with a solid wood finish is to buy affordable off-the-shelf carcasses, such as from Ikea, and then get a joiner to make solid wood door fronts.
-You can even order them online – try Shaker Doors Oxford.
+You can even order them online – try Superfront, which makes doors, handles and legs for Ikea frames, or Shaker Doors Oxford.

 It is possible to purchase a bespoke solid wood, traditionally jointed in-frame kitchen, where the doors sit within the frame, for about £5,000.
 Try Old Creamery Furniture and Pineland, which offer painted, solid wood freestanding units at a very reasonable price.
 As there are no units to put together, this reduces the time, and cost, it takes to install too.

-Also look at British Standard Cupboards from Plain English (which sells bespoke kitchens with an average price of £50,000-60,000), launched in recent years to offer a more affordable range of quality cabinets – from £5,000 for a complete setup.
+Also look at British Standard by Plain English.
+Plain English sells bespoke kitchens with an average price of £50,000 to £60,000 but, through British Standard, offer a more affordable range of quality cabinets – from £5,000 for a complete set-up.
 These have solid wood doors and carcasses made from white melamine faced European birch ply, with beech shelf lippings and traditionally dovetailed drawers.

 When it comes to finishes, premium worktops will lift the look of the whole kitchen.
 Granite and quartz surfaces are a real investment, at several hundred pounds per 3m run, but durable composites, which replicate their intrinsic character and sparkle, are much more cost-effective.